-The contract summary meeting takes place after you have made your selections and finalized all of your color, option and upgrade selections.
+The contract summary meeting takes place before you have made your selections and finalized all of your color, option, and upgrade selections.
 During this meeting, your Community Sales Manager will amend your Purchase Agreement to reflect the revised purchase price of your home inclusive of all options and upgrades.
 The second earnest deposit check will be due at this time along with a 50% deposit for any options and upgrades added to your home.
-It will also be necessary for you to furnish the loan commitment letter from Supreme Lending or a bank verification letter for a cash purchase, for Landon Homes to move forward with the construction of your home.
+IT will also be necessary for you to furnish the loan commitment letter from one of our preferred lenders or a bank verification letter for a cash pourchase, for Landon Homes to move forward with the construction of your home.